NNTmux/newznab-tmux/README.md

  * Some scripts written by [cj](https://github.com/NNScripts/nn-custom-scripts) can help cleanup your db and remove unlinked parts.
 Another script [nevermind](http://pastebin.com/ibpi71iE) will help your db run a little faster/easier.

+ * I havew included the [mysql-tuning-primer](https://launchpad.net/mysql-tuning-primer) to assist in tuning your msql installation.

  * Join in the converstion at irc://irc.synirc.net/newznab-tmux.